TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/Radio/433Mhz/Senders/README.md

 * [FS1000A](FS1000A): A very small board available in *433MHz* and *315MHz* that can be operated with *3.3V* and *5V*.
 The *RF Power* of *40mW* exceeds *European* legal limits.
 * [SYN115](SYN115): A tiny **3.3V** sender available in *433MHz* and *315MHz*.
 Its maximum *RF Power* of *10mW* is within *European* legal limits.
+* [TX118SA](TX118SA): A sender sending *fixed data packages* compliant with *EV1527* that can only be picked up from *receivers* that are also *EV1527*-compliant.
+You cannot send arbitrary data with these boards.
+They are a very cost-effective way to build *self-learning* remote controls though that can be used to turn devices on and off.